SNmcdarby1/xascapade-safari-guides-travel/README.md

 - Stack Overflow website that i used to access information when i got stack.
 - W3school, Bootstrap, Materialised, platform.
 - I was inspared by this developers .
 I did most of my reserach but was not easy to understad how to do travel bookings and i came across this developer  https://res.perfectibe.com/scripts/pibe.js // to guide me through my project.
+- A big thank you to the bootstrap4 starter template.
+For the free templates.
+The design that suited my needs and desihn is the heroic feature design.
+[Start Bootstrap - Heroic Features (https://startbootstrap.com/template/heroic-features)]

 ### 14. Acknowledgements

 I would like to thank